 What made this silence?
 As the judgment opened, John states: “And out of the throne proceeded lightnings, and thunderings and voices;” and the four beasts “rest not day and night, saying, Holy, Holy, Holy, Lord God Almighty.”
 (Rev. 4:5, 8.)
 The voices are continuous day and night while the judgment is going on.
 But when the seventh seal was opened these voices were silenced for about half an hour.
 After the angel offered the prayers of the saints and cast the fire upon the earth, the voices resumed.
 “And there were voices, and thunderings, and lightnings, and an earthquake.”
 Evidently the judgment, for some reason, had stopped, and half an hour later it resumed.
 It cannot be otherwise, for, if the judgment were going on, and the beasts and the elders kept silent, it would indicate that there was something wrong – something to which they could not say “amen” and praise God.
 Therefore, the only proper conclusion is that for some reason the judgment retired for half an hour.

 What made the interruption and brought about the change?
 Let us first determine the length of the prophetic half hour.
 A day in prophetic time stands for a year.
 (Ezek.
 4:6.)
 One hour is the twenty-fourth part of a prophetic year, and figuring thirty days to a month; it would be about two weeks.
-Half an hour would be half of two weeks; therefore, seven literal days.
+Half an hour turns out to be half of two weeks; therefore, seven literal days.
 Seven days were used for purification–cleansing.
 (See Ex.
 29:35, 37; Lev.
 12:2; 13:4, 5; 1, 9, 11, 12, 14, 15, 21, etc.) From these references we conclude that the “half an hour” or seven days stand for the purification of the church, pointing forward to the fulfillment of Malachi 3:1-6.
 But there is a more definite proof, which will clear all doubts.

 In observance of the Passover, the Lord commanded Israel to celebrate that occasion seven days.
 (See Lev.
 23:5-8.)
 Surely no one would say that God commanded His people to commemorate that event seven days with no object in view.
 Israel after the flesh going into Egypt, then out of Egypt to Mount Sinai, the Passover in Egypt on the night when the death angel smote the firstborn of man and beast at the departure of Israel, are types of the church at the present time – the church going out of Egypt – worldliness, the purification of the church, the separation of the tares from the wheat – the fulfillment of Ezekiel 9.
 (A complete explanation of this subject will be given in a future study on the 144,000.)
-The Spirit of Prophecy bears witness of this by the following statement: “The Passover was to be both commemorative and typical, not only pointing back to the deliverance from Egypt, but forward to the greater deliverance which Christ was to accomplish in freeing His people from the bondage of sin.” – Patriarchs and Prophets, p.
+The Spirit of Prophecy bears witness of this by the following statement: “The Passover was to be both commemorative and typical, not only pointing back to the deliverance from Egypt but forward to the greater deliverance which Christ was to accomplish in freeing His people from the bondage of sin.” – Patriarchs and Prophets, p.
 277. This work will be “fulfilled in the kingdom of God,” (Luke 22:16), an event which is yet future.

 Thus the silence of half an hour points forward to this great event for the church of God.
 Its fulfillment would bring us to the time of the harvest, or as it is called, the Loud Cry of the Third Angel’s Message of Revelation 18 – the last message for the world.
 Thus, while the five angels with the slaughter weapons are taking away those represented by the tares within the SDA church, there will be silence in heaven for about half an hour (seven days), after which the judgment will resume again for those who shall be sealed in the time of the great harvest–the sealing of the “great multitude,” (Rev. 7:9), which brings the end of the world.
 Said Jesus: “Let both grow together until the harvest: and in the time of harvest I will say to the reapers, Gather ye together first the tares, and bind them in bundles to burn them: but gather the wheat into my barn” – the purified church of God.
 (Matt.
 13:30.)